 17. Set and measure goals.

 Establishing desired outcomes is a key part of a successful solution to a problem.
-And like everything this must be refined and infused to all areas of life.
+And like everything, this must be refined and infused to all areas of life.
 To get better at this set and measure goals in your own professional (and personal) life.

 Pro Tip: Make sure they’re measurable.
 And then actually measure them.
 Don’t say you want to lose weight but, rather, commit to losing five pounds in three months.
 Then assess where you are at three months.
-Rather than saying you want to learn a new language; decide what progress you want to have achieved in six months (say the number of vocabulary words, practice conversations, etc.) and decide what program or method you plan on employing (a tutor, in-person or online classes, self-study, etc.)
+Rather than saying you want to learn a new language, decide what progress you want to have achieved in six months (say the number of vocabulary words, practice conversations, etc.) and what program or method you plan on employing (a tutor, in-person or online classes, self-study, etc.).

 Do you have a go-to problem-solving process?
 How about for some complex problem?
-Sometimes, to solve a problem can take quite a few steps and an action plan.
-This article should help you hone your decision-making process and find ways to solve the problem at hand — or just get through everyday life, since you'll have to solve a problem at some point.
+Sometimes, solving a problem can take quite a few steps and an action plan.
+This article should help you hone your decision-making process and find ways to solve the problem at hand — or just get through everyday life since you'll have to solve a problem at some point.
 It's a long list, but it's simple stuff.
 Not sure where to start?
 Pick one, set a goal around it and do it!

 Jane Scudder is a certified leadership, career, and personal development coach, facilitator, and workplace consultant based in Chicago, IL.
 She helps individuals and group navigate and grow their careers, teams, and personal lives.
 Find out more at janescudder.com.